dylanaraps/pure-bash-bible/README.md

 john
 ```

-## Match split Select on a delimiter
+## Match split select on a delimiter

 This is an extention to "Split string on a delimiter" and is meant to more closely mimic the basic functionality of AWK.